 Catch it early!

-There's a short window, just as a virus is setting in, when you can often reduce its effects, or even prevent it.
-As soon as you get the first symptoms (scratchy sore throat, sneezing, or a temperature) work with your body's natural defenses.
-In healthy adults and children, some experts believe it can be safe to have a mild temperature; according to this viewpoint, increasing core temperature can actually stop the virus from replicating in one's cells.
+There's a short window, just as a bug is setting in, when you can often reduce its effects, or even prevent it.
+As soon as you get the first symptoms (scratchy sore throat, sneezing, fatigue) work with your body's natural defenses.
+In healthy adults and children, some experts believe it can be safe to have a mild temperature; according to this viewpoint, increasing core temperature can actually stop a bug from replicating in one's cells.
 If possible, take a warm bath with essential oils such as eucalyptus or Ginger.

 Then wrap up in a blanket and sip a warming herb tea.
 One traditional blend that helps to manage warming body temperatures is equal parts of Elderflower, Yarrow, and Peppermint.
 Ginger and other spices can also increase internal heat and Echinacea is well known for its immune-boosting properties.
 I like to punch up the power of traditional lemon and honey with this protective recipe, which combines virus-fighting Elderberry and Lemon Balm, immune system-boosting Echinacea, and warming spices.